 This externship experience will provide students an opportunity to apply their professional and culinary skills in restaurant and hotel settings.
 Students will complete 150 hours to gain on-the-job experiences.
+Prerequisite: CULN 150, CULN 160, CULN 223, CULN 224, and CULN 271 with a grade of C or better or instructor

-Prerequisite: CULN 150, CULN 160, CULN 223, CULN 224, and CULN 271 with a grade of C or better or instructor approval
+224, and CULN 271 with a grade of C or better or instructor approval